IBIC/rmake/README.md

 >`rmake -T sleep`

 `rmake` can be called without the `-T` flag, in which case the default target will be the first target in the makefile within each subject directory.
+This is the default behavior of `make`.

 You can also pass multiple targets to `rmake`, for example.
 Take care to quote them.
 Targets will be combined into the job name with a comma.